Life insurance and cancer

 Some types of cancer are not covered by our Critical Illness Cover.
 For example, we do not currently cover cancers that are ‘historically classified’ as pre-malignant or non-invasive.
 The ‘historical classification’ refers to the type of tissue and location of the body where the cancer started.

-You can find more information about the conditions covered in our Critical Illness Cover policy booklet.
+You can find more information about the conditions covered in our Policy Terms and Conditions.
 If you already have Critical Illness Cover with us, please refer to your original policy documents for the full terms and conditions and definitions available to you, as the conditions you’re covered for may be different.

 Does Critical Illness cover skin cancer?